freddyfernandes/LMMs_for_XAI/README.md

 ### Part 2: Large Multimodal Model Interaction

 The second part of the pipeline involves interaction with a large multimodal model, such as Idefics2.
 This model is provided with the visual outputs (bounding boxes, SHAP visualizations, saliency maps) and a contextual text prompt, which allows deeper interpretation of the model’s outputs.
 We can then proceed to use the model by passing some details such as the image name, class_id and the question about these images.
+The model then provides a detailed explanation with an answer to your question.

 #### Key Functions: